2donet/2donet.github.io/_posts/2020-07-06-Tales Personalization.md

 1.

 # **Goal**
-**Application for presonalzied risk-free exercising**.
+**Application for personalized risk-free exercising**.
 **Platform that generates personalized stories for children**.
-Generate a tale with characters and events chosen by user.
+Generate a tale with characters and events chosen by the user.
-* **User-generated content** - anyone can add, tag and rate stories.
+* **User-generated content** - anyone can add, tag, and rate stories.
 * **Generate paper version of a story** - export for free to a format that your local printing house will accept.

 ## Requirements